 What’s the difference?

 In the growing field of bodywork, so many forms of therapy are becoming available to you.
 And while this is very exciting, it can also be rather confusing when choosing which one is most appropriate.
 While MFR has been around for some time, it is not nearly as popular or practiced as massage therapy.
 However, it is becoming a more specialized and mainstream modality.
 It is receiving a lot of praise from a variety of health care professionals as being a wonderful source of alternative therapy.
 Myofascial Release is different than massage therapy, and here’s why…

 Massage Therapy is probably the a most conventional and conservative approach when it comes to bodywork.
 It often is just the thing you need when feeling stressed, fatigued, strained, or inflamed.
 Massage treats the elastic component of muscle tissue.
 The depth of pressure applied during a session, ranging from light to strong, is a rather subjective quantifier as to its efficacy in relieving pain.
 It is a wonderful modality that can soothe muscular aches and pains, and reduce the physical and emotional stress you carry in your body.
-It also does amazing things for your nervous, circulation, and immune system.
+It also does amazing things for your nervous, circulatory, and immune system.